budryerson/TFMini-Plus-I2C/README.md

 The **UART** and **I/O mode** communication modes of the TFMini-Plus are not supported by this library.

 Also included in the repository are:
-<br />&nbsp;&nbsp;&#9679;&nbsp; An Arduino sketch "TFMPI2C_example.ino" is in the Example folder.
+<br />&nbsp;&nbsp;&#9679;&nbsp; An Arduino sketch "TFMPI2C_example.ino" in the Example folder.
-<br />&nbsp;&nbsp;&#9679;&nbsp; Recent copies of the manufacturer's Datasheet and Product Manual are in Documents.
+<br />&nbsp;&nbsp;&#9679;&nbsp; Recent copies of manufacturer's Datasheet and Product Manual in Documents.
-<br />&nbsp;&nbsp;&#9679;&nbsp; Valuable information regarding Time of Flight distance sensing in general and the Texas   Instruments OPT3101 module in particular are in a Documents sub-folder.
+<br />&nbsp;&nbsp;&#9679;&nbsp; General information regarding Time of Flight distance sensing and the Texas Instruments OPT3101 module in Documents in the TI OPT3101 sub-folder.

 All of the code for this Library is richly commented to assist with understanding and in problem solving.